 The nursing assistant program at Compass Nursing Arts is approved by the Colorado State Board of Nursing.
 The instruction includes classroom lectures and practical learning experiences in a simulated lab and long-term care facility.
 Course topics include infection control, communication, patient rights and independence, law and ethics, personal hygiene, vital signs, observation and reporting, rehabilitation and restorative techniques, range of motion, and mental health.
-Compass Nursing Arts offer students the use of high quality blood pressure and stethoscope kits for practice at home, day, evening and full power classes.
+Students must attend all classes, complete all assignments, pass all exams, and attend all clinical days to graduate from the program.
+Compass Nursing Arts offer students the use of high-quality blood pressure and stethoscope kits for practice at home, day, evening, and full power classes.
 A flexible, partially online class is also available.
-The day or hybrid flex class meets weekdays from 8:30 am to 2:00 pm for 9 to 12 class sessions plus 3 full (8 hour) days for the clinical experience.
-Evening classes meet 5:00 pm to 10:30 pm for 3 weeks plus three clinical days.
+The day or hybrid flex class meets weekdays from 8:30 am to 2:00 pm for 9 to 12 class sessions plus 3 full (8-hour) days for the clinical experience.
+Evening classes meet at 5:00 pm to 10:30 pm for 3 weeks plus three clinical days.
 The Power class meets from 8:030 to 5:00 pm for 8 days plus 3 days for the clinical session.
-Applicants must have a negative PPD or TB test, take a flu vaccination during the flu season, pass a background check, obtain uniforms and a watch with a second hand for the class, and submit to a drug screen during the course.
-Students must attend all classes, complete all assignments, pass all exams and attend all clinical days to graduate from the program.
-Tuition for the program is $930.
-Additional costs include background check, drug screen, and state exam.

 - Address: 108 West Baseline Rd, Lafayette, CO 80026

 - Email: email@example.com